US STOCKS-Wall Street ends choppy session higher as strength in banks offsets virus woes

 The recently battered S&P 500 banks sub-index led the gainers for the session after U.S. banking regulators eased rules and investors waited for results of the sector’s annual stress test, which helps determine dividend policies.

 The bank index had fallen 19 percent from its recent high on June 5 to Wednesday’s lowest point.
-It rose as much as 3.75% on Thursday.
+It closed up 3.6% on Thursday.

 But investors remained nervous throughout the day as the number of new virus cases in U.S. states grew, especially in the West and South.